When I was a kid, I used to play all the time.

 Creating and expressing are the best things you can do to serve your audience and your soul.

 Creating crappy content is easy.
-But masterpieces are the result of play, learning, and devoted work.
+But masterpieces are the result of playing, learning, and devoted work.

 My best work comes out when there’s a balance between play, learning, and work in my life.